EthanTang/YiTang-Personal-Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate in Business Administration at the [Department of Supply Chain & Operations](https://carlsonschool.umn.edu/departments/supply-chain-operations), Carlson School of Management, University of Minnesota - Twin Cities.
-I am advised by [Prof. Kingshuk K. Sinha](https://carlsonschool.umn.edu/faculty/kingshuk-sinha).
-I am also pursing a Master of Science in Statistics at the [School of Statistics](https://cla.umn.edu/statistics), University of Minnesota - Twin Cities.
-Before coming to UMN, I obtained my Bachelor's degree in Industrial Engineering from [Tsinghua University](https://www.tsinghua.edu.cn/en/index.htm).
-In this coming fall, I will be joining [School of Public Administration](https://spa.unm.edu/) ([Health Administration Program](https://spa.unm.edu/academic-programs/mha-graduate-program/index.html)) at [University of New Mexico](https://www.unm.edu/) as a tenure-track Assistant Professor.
+I am an Assistant Professor (Tenure-Track) in the [School of Public Administration](https://spa.unm.edu/) at the [University of New Mexico](https://www.unm.edu/).
+I primarily teach in the [Master of Health Administration](https://spa.unm.edu/academic-programs/mha-graduate-program/index.html) Program.I received my PhD in Business Administration from Carlson School of Management and my MS in Statistics from School of Statistics at the University of Minnesota - Twin Cities.
+I obtained my BS in Industrial Engineering from Tsinghua University.

-My research interests lie at the intersection of **healthcare service delivery**, **information technologies (IT)**, and **diversity, equity, and inclusion (DEI)** in operations management.
-My dissertation research - situated in a unique context of mental (behavioral) healthcare operations - investigates whether and under what conditions emerging health IT (e.g., mobile apps, chatbots, telehealth) can be leveraged to deliver effective and equitable mental health services, especially to the underserved population.
-Beyond the dissertation, I am also investigating DEI-related issues in broader OM contexts such as U.S. federal government procurement.
+My research interests lie at the intersection of **healthcare service delivery**, **information technologies (IT)**, and **diversity, equity, and inclusion (DEI)**.
+My recent research - situated in the context of mental (behavioral) healthcare operations - investigates whether and under what conditions emerging health IT (e.g., mobile apps, chatbots, telehealth) can be leveraged to deliver effective and equitable mental health services, especially to the underserved population.
+I am also investigating DEI-related issues in broader contexts such as U.S. federal government procurement.

 My research is recognized by several research grants and awards including [University of Minnesota Leadership in Equity, Inclusion and Diversity Fellowship](https://grad.umn.edu/news-events/news-overview/announcing-2020-2021-leadership-equity-inclusion-and-diversity-leid), [Cisco Research Grant](https://research.umn.edu/inquiry/post/collaboration-cisco-explores-frontier-data-technologies), and the finalist of 2023 POMS College of Service Operations Management Best Student Paper.
 My research has been published in *Production and Operations Management*.